sarnava1/slack-ghc/README.md

 Run `./node_modules/.bin/eslint yourfile.js --fix` to fix linting errors in your javascript file.

-Edit the .eslintrc.js file to add any exceptions to the dafault linting rules.
+Edit the .eslintrc.js file to add any exceptions to the default linting rules.

 **It is very important to lint all your javascript files before making a PR or else Codacy won't approve the PR!**